-- e.
+a.
 The salary provided administrators under this contract is deemed by School Committee to be fully earned upon completion of their contract for any given year, and proportionately during the year.
-In the event of termination of services for any cause at the end of, or at any time during the contract, amounts of salary earned but withheld to date of termination shall be payable to the professional employees or in the event of death, to his Executor/trix or Administrator/s. - f.
-Administrators who are initially hired or who request part-time status or who are reduced to part- time status pursuant to a Reduction in Force (RIF) clause will be paid on a pro-rated basis of the regular administrators salary schedule, commensurate with the time for which they are contracted to teach. - g.
-Any member of Unit B required by his/her supervisor or the Superintendent to report to work for more than 193 days shall be compensated at his/her per diem rate.
+In the event of termination of services for any cause at the end of, or at any time during the contract, amounts of salary earned but withheld to date of termination shall be payable to the professional employees or in the event of death, to his Executor/trix or Administrator/s.

+- b.
+Administrators who are initially hired or who request part-time status or who are reduced to part- time status pursuant to a Reduction in Force (RIF) clause will be paid on a pro-rated basis of the regular administrators salary schedule, commensurate with the time for which they are contracted to teach. - c.
+Any member of Unit C required by the Superintendent or designee or their building principal to report to work for more than his/her contractually agreed-upon days shall be compensated at the per-diem rate of the member in effect during the additional days worked.